Charge gap and charge redistribution among copper and oxygen orbitals in the normal state of the Emery model: Discussion

 Finally, we discuss how these results can indicate a possible direction toward understanding some trends in the cuprate phenomenology.
+Hole-doped cuprates are doped charge-transfer insulators, hence the relevant region of the Zaanen-Sawatzky-Allen diagram in Fig.~\ref{fig:discussion}(a) is described by the parameters $U_d > \Delta$ and $U_d > U_{d, {\rm MIT}}$.
 By combining the knowledge of the charge-transfer gap size and of the O hole content in the CuO$_2$ plane, we can place cuprate systems in the Zaanen-Sawatzky-Allen diagram and thus connect observed experimental trends to microscopic parameters of the Emery model.
 On one hand, the charge-transfer gap of the parent cuprates has been estimated by photoemission, STM and optical conductivity experiments to be in the range $\approx 1.5$ - $2$~eV~\cite{Damascelli:RMP2003}.
 On the other hand, the Cu (and thus the O) hole content in the parent $\delta=0$ state varies substantially among cuprates, ranging from $\approx 0.5$ to $\approx 0.85$ (corresponding to O hole content from $0.5$ to $0.15$), as found by NMR experiments~\cite{Jurkutat:PRB2014, Rybicki:NatComm2016, Jurkutat:PNAS2023}.

 We can understand how the values of the charge-transfer gap size and of the O hole content constrain the location of systems in the Zaanen-Sawatzky-Allen diagram by tracing in Fig.~\ref{fig:discussion}(a) two types of isolines: lines at constant charge gap size $\Delta _{\rm I} = 0.5, 1, 1.5$ (orange dot-dashed lines with down, left and right triangles) and lines at constant Cu hole content hole content $p_d = 0.7, 0.75, 0.8$, or equivalently O hole content $p_p = 0.3, 0.25, 0.2$ (cyan dashed lines with left, down and up triangles).